MicrosoftDocs/microsoft-salescopilot-docs/articles/meeting-prep.md

 ---
 title: View a meeting preparation card
-description: Learn how to view a meeting preparation card in Teams. ms.date: 03/09/2026 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Learn how to view a meeting preparation card in Teams to get AI-powered pre-meeting insights. ms.date: 03/09/2026 ms.topic: how-to ms.service: microsoft-sales-copilot